AnyChart/docs.anychart.com/Common_Settings/Legend.md

 ### Expandable

-When the legend [layout mode](#layout) is set to *"horizontalExpandable"* or *"verticalExpandable"* it makes sense to use the {api:anychart.core.ui.Legend#maxHeight}maxHeight(){api} and the {api:anychart.core.ui.Legend#maxWidth}maxWidth(){api} methods, which control the extent to which legend can expand to.
+When the legend [layout mode](#layout) is set to *"horizontal-expandable"* or *"vertical-expandable"* it makes sense to use the {api:anychart.core.ui.Legend#maxHeight}maxHeight(){api} and the {api:anychart.core.ui.Legend#maxWidth}maxWidth(){api} methods, which control the extent to which legend can expand to.
 It can be set both in pixels and percents.
 This way you can ensure that a legend does not grab to much space when there are a few elements and that it will not squeeze the chart into nothingness if there are to many elements.

 ```
 // Set maximum width and height.